can-eth-gw/can-eth-gw.github.io/man/cegwsend/index.md

 COPYRIGHT
 =========

-(C) Copyright 2013 Fabian Raab, Stefan Smarzly
+© Copyright 2013 Fabian Raab, Stefan Smarzly

 This file is part of CAN-Eth-GW.